GetPageSpeed/nginx-extras-docs/docs/lua/qless.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-qless [v0.11](https://github.com/ledgetech/lua-resty-qless/releases/tag/v0.11){target=_blank} released on Aug 16 2017.
+This document describes lua-resty-qless [v0.12](https://github.com/ledgetech/lua-resty-qless/releases/tag/v0.12){target=_blank} released on Jul 08 2022.

 <hr />